Gebel Adda: Layout

 The ancient and medieval city lay on the crest of the steep hill, from which a slightly flatter spur pushes north to bank of the Nile.
 The only access was a steep and narrow path, partly involving stairs, which ascended to the spur and from there led first into the northern suburbs, and then on into the city proper through a massive gate that was reinforced in the fourteenth century.
-This route was protected by a adobe tower; in the Meroitic period, the city wall ran to the north of this, later to be found by archaeologists under Christian- and Islamic-period ruins.
+This route was protected by an adobe tower; in the Meroitic period, the city wall ran to the north of this, later to be found by archaeologists under Christian- and Islamic-period ruins.
 On the north-east side there was a rectangular platform made of stone, which probably formed the base (stylobate) of a temple.
 From here the enclosing wall ran across the north-eastern tip of the hill and some distance from the settlement along its east side.
 In at least some places the adobe wall was reinforced on the outside by an additional rubble wall.

 As at Qasr Ibrim or Ikhmindi, the residential buildings were built close together and could only be reached via narrow, winding streets.
 The walls consisted predominantly of clay bricks, the roofs constructed as Nubian vaults.

 One of the approximately seven churches in the area was preserved between the densely packed ruined houses, lying to the left of the stairway as the stairway reached the plateau.
 The hill reached its highest point in the southwest, where scattered fragments of granite columns identified around 1900 indicated the site of a larger church.
 Fragments of reddish sandstone capitals were found in the rubble, one decorated with large smooth leaves, along with a corbel decorated with volutes.
 Directly above the Meroitic northern defense tower stood another church, which in the Middle Ages collapsed along with the northern outer wall of the tower.